 Rather than hiding the larder amongst the rest of the kitchen, make a showstopping centrepiece by utilising colour and materials.
 A statement kitchen larder can be the focal point of the kitchen.

-This reclaimed wood larder was the focal point of the kitchen, paired with steel and marble for a mixed palette of materials.
+This reclaimed wood larder was the centre point of the kitchen, paired with steel and marble for a mixed palette of materials.

-Whether is the inside or outside that’s the statement, effective use of colour and materials can transform a space.
+Whether it’s the inside or outside that’s the statement, effective use of colour and materials can transform a space.

 The breakfast larder includes space for a coffee machine with space for tea and china crockery.